|

 Lock in reserved pricing now.
 One- and three-year reservations or committed use discounts taken before mid-2026 will insulate you from the first wave of price increases.
 This is especially important for Windows 365 and WorkSpaces flat-rate bundles, which are harder to renegotiate once pricing changes.

 Have you audited the CPU generation of your current EUC instances?
-Is the on-premises conversation opening back up in your organization?
+Is the on-premises conversation reopening in your organization?
 Drop a comment below or find me on X at @kbaggerman.

 The following two tabs change content below.